mfrachet/create-frontend-framework/docs/vdom/event-handling.md

 ---

-_This part is Snabbdom specific.
+::: tip Snabbdom specific
 By default Snabbdom doesn't know how to manage events.
-This way, we sometime need to plug some other modules.
-In our application, we'll tell Snabbdom to use its own internal event listener system_
+We need to tell him that we want to use its internal event handler.
+In fact, it's a good practice to split libraries into smaller modules to avoid huge libraries and application of multiple megabytes.

+We have to modify our `./framework/index.js` to look like:

 ```javascript
 import * as snabbdom from "snabbdom";